Macadamian/Cordova-BlinkUpPlugin/README.md

 - `BlinkUp.embeddedframework` is not in `path/to/project/platforms/ios/`
 - `BlinkUp.framework` is not in the project's "Link binary with libraries" build phase
 - "Framework Search Paths" in the project's build settings does not include `$(PROJECT_DIR)/BlinkUp.embeddedframework`
+- If the three conditions above are correct and it still does not work, try removing the BlinkUp.framework from "Link binary with librairies" and re-adding it.
+This is a bug in Xcode.

 ###Android
 **Project with path "blinkup_sdk" could not be found**